cloudbees-days/Rollout-Workshop-Steps/README.md

 # Questions, Feedback, Pull Requests Etc.

+If you have any Rollout specific questions, please feel free to reach out to support@Rollout.io and we will get back to you asap!

-If you have any questions, feedback, suggestions, etc. please submit them via issues or, even better, submit a Pull Request!
+If you have any workshop specific questions, feedback, suggestions, etc. please submit them via issues or, even better, submit a Pull Request!